Maroko1218/markussvan.com/content/post/adding-giscus.md

 }
 ```

-setting/changing the giscus theme is now called whenever the user swaps betwen light and dark theme.
+setting/changing the giscus theme is now called whenever the user swaps between light and dark theme.
 And here are the functions, simply appended a little lower inside the same file.

 ```js
 function getGiscusTheme() {